 Then, How to try to resume our previous routine?
-Below we share 4 basic tips for the return to the office that more than being useful to return to normality, they want to focus on how to support companies and employees to come out strong of this situation.
+Then we share 4 basic tips for the return to the office that more than being useful to return to normality, they want to focus on how to support companies and employees to come out strong of this situation.

 1. Let's talk about it

-It's also positive communicate and make use of social benefits that the company may have and facilitate / request psychological support If necessary.
+It is also positive communicate and make use of social benefits that the company may have and facilitate / request psychological support If necessary.

-2. Communicate, communicate, communicate ... always responsibly!
+2. Communicate, communicate, communicate… always in a responsible way!

 Furthermore, it is relevant be informed of the actions that the company has taken - and will take - in managing this crisis.
 In this sense, it is recommended to have an internal platform or an official channel where information, help supports and Q&A with doubts are published.